aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-set-up-team-dev-env-access-control.md

     * Description: **"Deny creation of and changes to boundary VPC resources"**
     * Policy: Copy the content of the sample policy.

-### Apply the SCPs to the `development` OU
+### Apply the SCPs to the `development-standard` OU

 1. Select **`Organize accounts`**.
-2. In the Organization tree on the left, select the **`development`** OU.
+2. In the Organization tree on the left, select the **`development-standard`** OU.
 3. On the right side of the console, select **`Service control policies`**.
 4. On the right side of the console, select the **`Attach`** link next to the SCPs
     * **`example-base-scp-vpc-core`**
     * **`example-base-scp-vpc-boundaries`**

-## 2. Distribute Permissions Boundary to Development OU
+## 2. Distribute Permissions Boundary to Development OUs

-In this step you'll use AWS CloudFormation StackSets to distribute an IAM permissions boundary policy to the "development" OU that you just created.
+In this step you'll use AWS CloudFormation StackSets to distribute an IAM permissions boundary policy to the development OUs.
 This boundary policy will help ensure that builder teams using team development AWS accounts can't modify your foundation cloud resources.

-In a later section, when you create several team development AWS accounts, you will associate the AWS accounts with the "development" OU.
-Any AWS account that is added to that OU will automatically be configured with the IAM permissions boundary policy resource.
-Similarly, when an AWS account is removed from the OU, the IAM permissions boundary policy resource will be automatically removed from the AWS account.
+In a later section, when you create several team development AWS accounts, you will associate the AWS accounts with the development OUs.
+Any AWS account that is added to the development OUs will automatically be configured with the IAM permissions boundary policy resource.
+Similarly, when an AWS account is removed from the OUs, the IAM permissions boundary policy resource will be automatically removed from the AWS account.

 ### Enable Trusted Access in AWS Organizations